szippy/practicePy/README.md

 Eventually I'd like to create a launcher for the different programs, but that's not for sure.

+After a while, I realized that I'd like to put Java and C# in here too, so I'm adding those in order to continue working on algorithms.
+I'm much more comfortable with Java, so I'd like to work on harder problems in that, and easier ones in C#.

 So far the ones that are actually kind of fun to play are:

 Guess My Number